douglas-tsc/practice/README.md

 If you would like go for the second option, I will need to send you a questionnaire.
 We could also speak for half an hour over Skype so that I have the information I need to get started.

-Thank you for taking the time to read this and I look forward to hearing from you.

-I am more than happy to answer any questions you might have before moving forward.

 I usually charge more for my work, but I like your business and would like to work on it.
 You mentioned that you are looking for a long term relationship.
 I am happy to lower my rates in the interest of building a mutually-beneficial long-term relationship.

 You also mentioned that you may need a business card designed.
 I spent some time designing the logo used on the website so that you get a sense of what I can offer design wise.

 Since I have spent considerable time putting this together, if you do not want to hire me all I ask if that you let me know why.
 Feedback is immensely helpful and will always be appreciated.

+I am more than happy to answer any questions you might have before moving forward.

+Thank you for taking the time to read this and I look forward to hearing from you.

+Josh

 ## Colour-blind Version